base/mcm-go/cmd/mcmctl/README.md

 **Features:**

 - Creates a proposal to set the partner oracle configuration
+- The bridge account PDA is automatically derived from the bridge program ID (using seed `"bridge"`)
+- Guardian must be the MCM authority (multisig signer PDA)
 - Required threshold: number of oracle signatures required (0-255)
 - Fetches current on-chain state automatically
 - Generates a complete proposal file ready for signing and execution